INVASION GENOMICS IN R

 Adaptation dynamics: inferring selection processes in the invaded range

-Recorded lecture: Selection analyses and how we can use them to infer adaptive process in invasive species/populations.
+Recorded lecture: Overview of selection analyses and how they can be used to infer adaptive processes in invasive species and populations.

 Role of the environment: inferring adaptation to local conditions using GEA

-Recorded lecture: Introduction to environmental association analysis and its potential use for understanding invasive species adaptation
+Recorded lecture: Introduction to environmental association analysis and its application to understanding adaptation in invasive species.

 COst overview